matthewwall/weewx-interceptor/readme.txt

 including the following:

   1) Hijack DNS
-     use a local DNS entry to make the bridge send directly to weewx internet_bridge ---> driver ( ---> web_service )
+     use a local DNS entry to make the internet bridge send directly to weewx internet_bridge ---> driver ( ---> web_service )

-  2) Man-in-the-middle with HTTP proxy configure the bridge to send to an HTTP proxy that you control internet_bridge ---> proxy ---> driver ( ---> web_service )
+  2) HTTP proxy
+     configure the bridge to send to an HTTP proxy that you control internet_bridge ---> proxy ---> driver ( ---> web_service )

-  3) Network tap
+  3) DNS hijack plus HTTP redirect use a local DNS entry to direct traffic to a local HTTP relay internet_bridge ---> web_server ---> driver
+                                    ( \-> web_service )

+  4) Packet capture
-     listen to traffic on the network and capture anything from the bridge internet_bridge ---> tap ---> web_service
+     listen to traffic on the network and capture anything from the bridge internet_bridge ---> tap ( ---> web_service )
                            \-> driver

-  4) DNS hijack plus HTTP redirect use a local DNS entry to direct traffic to a local HTTP relay internet_bridge ---> web_server ---> driver
-                                    ( \-> web_service )

 Which one you choose depends on your network configuration, network hardware, and your ability to add and configure devices on the network.